GCT is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 - Place the eyes ½ inch to 2 inches below the soil surface, for herbaceous variety.
-In case of tree variety dig the hole 2 feet by 1 foot.
+In the case of trees, a variety digs the hole 2 feet by 1 foot.
 Place the graph about 5 inches below the ground level.
 For the Itoh variety, plant just below the soil surface, 1.5 inches for cooler zones and ½ inch for warmer zones.

 - Set the roots of the plant 2 inches below the soil surface.
-Also take care that the eyes are face top upward on top of a lump of soil inside the hole.
+Also, take care that the eyes are facing top upward on top of a lump of soil inside the hole.
 Try not to plant too deep inside the soil.
 Otherwise, the flowers may not bloom as expected.

-- Water the plant at the time of planting and in case of bare root you can immerse them before planting for a couple of hours.
+- Water the plant at the time of planting and in case of bare roots you can immerse them before planting for a couple of hours.

 Nurture and Prune the Peony Plants:

 - The first step for spring care is to clear away any debris or mulch around the peony shoots.
 They need to overcome the shortage of sunlight that happened during winter.

 - Hand weed the root area first.
 If you want to use herbicide, use a pre-emergent one.
 But only do this after hand weeding when the shoots are a minimum of 15 cm in height.

 - You may need to use fertilizers to maximize productivity.
 Sometimes, heavy rainfall or snowfall can take away valuable nutrients from the soil.
 In these cases, you can slow release 5-10-10 or 10-20-20 of low nitrogen fertilizer.
 Release the fertilizer 6 to 18 inches inside the soil for best results.
 Try not to spray fertilizer too close to the crown of the plants, otherwise, it can cause a burn.